TheElegantCoding/astro_template_webpage/.github/readme.md

 - `siteName` - Global title of the webpage
 - `description` - Global description of the webpage
-- `defaultLocale` - Default locale of the webpage
 - `autor` - Author object that appears in a meta tag
   - `author.name` - Name of the author
   - `author.email` - Email of the author
   - `author.web` - Web of the author
+- `copyright` - Copyright of the owner of the website
-- `googleSiteVerificationId` - Id of google search console
+- `googleSiteVerificationId` - Id of google analytics in meta tags
 - `googleAnalyticId` - Id of the google analytics
+- `defaultLocale` - Default locale of the webpage
+- `languages` - Object with all the languages you want to support
+- `showDefaultLanguage` - To show in the url the default language

 <h3 id="environment-varaible">Evironment varaibles</h3>